alfredo-leonelli/ServerPop/README.md

 ## Notes

 - Commands are case-insensitive.
-- This plugin does not differentiate between invisible or stealth-admin players.
+- Does not detect invisible or stealth-admin players.